jtcash/OwonB41T/README.md

 * Printing data from the meter to stdout
 * Controlling the meter with simluated button presses from stdin
 * Downloading and printing stored offline data
+* Sending non-button commands to the meter: start logging, download recorded data, rename device... etc.
+  * Start offline data recording
+  * Download recorded data
   * Renaming your device (the LocalName for your meter's advertisements)
 ## Features Coming Soon
 * Retries for failed or dropped connections
 * Command line argument parsing to make this a useful interface for use with other programs
-* Sending non-button commands to the meter: start logging, stop logging, download recorded data, rename device... etc.
 * Output format customization

 ## Example Usage